justinfanok/homebridge-smartthings/README.md

 ### Config.json Settings

 Example of all settings.
-Not all ssettings are required.
+Not all settings are required.
 Read the breakdown below.
 ```
 	{
 	   "platform": "homebridge-smartthings.SmartThings",